yuljlee/ThingsToDoNearMe/README.md

 # ThingsToDoNearMe

-This is capstone project for Udacity's Android Nanodegree program.
+Source code for the Capstone Project of Udacity Android Developer Nanodegree